mich-cook/nodepresser-backend/README.md

-# fallen-tree blogging software
+# nodepresser blogging software

-Replaces old paper (made via fallen trees) news distribution.

-Originally a demo tutorial project (lynda / linkedin learning, I think) that just had a few blog pages for a single user.
+Expanded from a tutorial project that just navigated to a few blog entries for a single user that were stored in a local file.

 This work will expand it to a multi-tenant blogging platform (like many others that I didn't write).
-I've also hooked it up to a functional data store (mongodb) instead of a flat demo file that was only readable if I recall correctly.
+I've also hooked it up to a functional data store (mongodb) instead of a flat demo file that was only readable.
+Driving towards getting this fully functional as a demo.

-## Frontend Access:
-### Current:
-    /
-    /about
-    /articles/<author>
-    /article/<author>/<slug>
-### Planned:
-    /articles/recent
-    /articles/popular
-    /article/editor

-## Backend APIs:
-### Read APIs:
+## Read APIs:
     GET /api/articles/<author>

 Returns articles by author.
 Currently no limit, specific sort order, and currently not filtering deleted articles.